Algonquin Regional High School: Tennis

 In 2009 the Girls' Varsity Tennis team had an undefeated season and eventually won the state title.
 That same year, the Boys' tennis team won the Central Massachusetts Division Title but lost to Longmeadow in the state semi-final.
 In 2010, the Girls' team received a #1 seeding in the state tournament.

 Gymnastics

 Girls' Varsity Gymnastics became State Champions in 2011 after an undefeated season, being named both League and Sectional Champions, then repeated the same feat in 2012.

 Lacrosse

 The Boys' lacrosse program won the Central Massachusetts District in 2007 and then again in back-to-back years in 2011 and 2012, however they just fell short of the State Title both times, losing to Eastern Mass champions Medfield High School and Concord-Carlisle High School, respectively.
 The Girls' program recently became Central Massachusetts Champions and became the first team in Massachusetts girls lacrosse history to represent Central Massachusetts in the State Final Game; they lost to Eastern Mass powerhouse Westwood High School.

 Rugby

-The Girls' Rugby team has won the MYRO State championship every year from 2011 to 2015.
+The Girls' Rugby team won the MYRO State championship every year from 2011 to 2015.